digithree/ollama-rag/README.md

 What I've added is:

 - `./scrape-pdf-list.sh <dir>` - scrape all the PDF files from a given directory (and all subdirs) and output to a file `pdf-files.txt`, note that it will append to this file so you can run it multiple times on different locations, or wipe if you need to before running again
-- `python3 ingest-pdf.py` - actually scrape (ingest) the PDFs to a ChromaDB.
-It will exist in at `./chroma_db_pdfs` directory
+- `python3 ingest-pdf.py` - actually scrape (ingest) the PDFs listed in `pdf-files.txt` to ChromaDB.
+It will exist in the `./chroma_db_pdfs` directory

-Even a moderate amount of PDFs will create a DB of several Gb, and a large collection may be a few dosen Gb.
+Even a moderate number of PDFs will create a DB of several Gb, and a large collection may be a few dosen Gb.
 It will also take a long time with CPU processing, in the order of several hours for a few hundred PDFs, or more than a day for thousands.
 Even then, it will be quickly searchable once processing is complete, and you will see a nice percentage processed log in the terminal

 ChromaDB is really a wrapper on SQLite 3 so you can poke around the DB file will a SQLite viewer but I advise against make changes.